 Physiotherapy is useful to promote body movement, particularly of the legs to prevent the weakening of the muscles.
 This usually consists of daily leg exercises to strengthen the muscles, as well as the use of a splint to support the legs.
 Patients with mobility issues that are not able to move their legs may benefit from assistive devices, such as a leg brace, walking aid or wheelchair.

 Occupational therapy is helpful in aiding patients to partake in everyday activities as usual.
 Problem areas are identified and practical solutions are worked out to enable individuals to successfully complete activities they need to do.
 This includes simple activities and the implementation of practical interventions to make the activity easier, such as installing a handrail to help a patient climb the stairs in the house.

-Together, physical and occupational therapy enable patients to become more independent and help to boost self-esteem of the individuals.
+Together, physical and occupational therapy enables patients to become more independent and help to boost the self-esteem of the individuals.

 There are several treatments that can help to aid patients that suffer from urinary or bowel incontinence.

 For urinary incontinence, the following treatments may be beneficial: